uyllii/iSpindel-TCP-Server/README_en.md

 [Installation Instructions](INSTALL_en.md)

-This script was written in Python and its purpose is to accept raw data from an iSpindle via a generic TCP connection, usually in a local network environment.
+This script was written in Python and its purpose is to accept raw data from an iSpindel via a generic TCP connection, usually in a local network environment.
-It purposely avoids unneccessary higher-level protocols such as http, in order to maximize the battery lifetime of the iSpindle and generally make things more easy and transparent, also for you fellow developers out there.
+It purposely avoids unneccessary higher-level protocols such as http, in order to maximize the battery lifetime of the iSpindel and generally make things more easy and transparent, also for you fellow developers out there.

 The data received can be stored (or forwarded) in three different ways, non exclusively.
 You can enable or disable them separately, one by one.
-One option is to save incoming data to a CSV (comma separated values) file, one per iSpindle.
+One option is to save incoming data to a CSV (comma separated values) file, one per iSpindel.
 This might be useful for example to do a quick import in Excel.
 The second one allows you to write it to a MySQL table.
-And finally, in order to get the best out of two worlds and not have to say goodbye to Ubidots, you can configure the script to foward it all transparently, so Ubidots won't even know it's not connected directly to your iSpindle, with the added advantage of being able to also process your data locally, so, for example, you could come up with some new super nice way to calibrate it.
+And finally, in order to get the best out of two worlds and not have to say goodbye to Ubidots, you can configure the script to foward it all transparently, so Ubidots won't even know it's not connected directly to your iSpindel, with the added advantage of being able to also process your data locally, so, for example, you could come up with some new super nice way to calibrate it.

-In addition, the time your iSpindle has to wait for a connection will decrease, further enhancing its battery life.
+In addition, the time your iSpindel has to wait for a connection will decrease, further enhancing its battery life.
-But even without Internet access, you'll be able to process the data your iSpindle sends.
+But even without Internet access, you'll be able to process the data your iSpindel sends.

 The script is completely platform independent and should run on any OS that supports Python.
 It has been tested on Mac OS X (Sierra) and Linux (Debian), but it should work under Windows just as well.
 If you own or have rented a dedicated or virtual server, or if there is any computer in your home network that is running 24/7, this should work for you.
 A Raspberry Pi will always do the trick.
 Just make sure you have Python installed, and if you are using the MySQL feature, don't forget to install the `python-mysql.connector`, too.
-Multithreading is implemented, so even if your multiple iSpindles send their data at the same time, there should be no delays or other problems during the transmission.
+Multithreading is implemented, so even if your multiple iSpindels send their data at the same time, there should be no delays or other problems during the transmission.

-When configuring your iSpindle, choose **TCP** as protocol, enter the IP address of the server the script is running on, and enter **9501** as TCP port (which is the default port the script will listen to).
+When configuring your iSpindel, choose **TCP** as protocol, enter the IP address of the server the script is running on, and enter **9501** as TCP port (which is the default port the script will listen to).

 Then, configure the script by opening it in a text editor.
 Make sure you adjust all the settings according to the descriptions following below.

 Finally, copy it to some path on your server.
 If using a Raspi, good choices would be `/usr/local/bin` or simply `/home/pi`.

-Make it executable by typing `chmod 755 iSpindle.py` on the command line inside the path you've chosen.
+Make it executable by typing `chmod 755 iSpindel.py` on the command line inside the path you've chosen.
-Then start it by typing `./iSpindle.py`.
+Then start it by typing `./iSpindel.py`.
-Alternatively (or when using Windows), you can start it by typing `python iSpindle.py`.
+Alternatively (or when using Windows), you can start it by typing `python iSpindel.py`.
 Once it all works, set DEBUG to 0, restart it in the background and enjoy.